gitlabhq/gitlabhq/doc/api/merge_requests.md

 }
 ```

+Return values:

++ `201 Created` on success and the created merge request
++ `400 Bad Request` if one of the required attributes is missing
++ `401 Unauthorize` if user is not authenticated or not allowed
++ `403 Forbidden` if user is not allowed to create a merge request
++ `404 Not Found` if project ID not found or something else fails

 ## Update MR

-Update MR. You can change branches, title, or even close the MR.
+Updates an existing merge request.
+You can change branches, title, or even close the MR.

 ```
 PUT /projects/:id/merge_request/:merge_request_id